Where is the Yukon?

 Yes.
 Yukon is home to healthy populations of grizzly and black bears.
-Suggest your clients read our bear safety tips and they'll feel right at home with them.
-The Yukon is lucky enough to have an impressive range of native wildlife including caribou, moose, wolves, wolverines, mountain sheep and lynx.
+The Yukon is also lucky enough to have an impressive range of native wildlife including caribou, moose, wolves, wolverines, mountain sheep and lynx.
 Why not suggest your clients come to the Yukon for a wildlife viewing vacation?

 What about those pesky bugs?

 While it’s true there are bugs in the Yukon, they’re not as bad here as in other parts of Canada.
 Mosquitoes are out in June, July and August and black flies appear in late August and September.
 Numbers of both pests tend to increase after a rain.

 Most Yukon communities have control programs to manage mosquito populations.
 When you’re out in the wilds, bugs can be a nuisance – especially in low-lying, marshy areas without a breeze.
 Pack along repellent or a bug jacket, just in case.

 What are the rules for tipping?

 As in many other places, service is rarely included in hotel and restaurant bills in the Yukon.
 Typical tipping ranges from 10 to 15 per cent of the total bill.